 Located in the equator, Indonesia climate is composed of two seasons: dry and rainy seasons, each lasts for about 6 months.
 These two seasons used to be predictable, dry season starts in April, when the sun is in the north, until September.
 Then the rainy season starts at the end of September until April.
 But now it is hard to predict when these seasons start and end, due to the global warming.

 Since Indonesia is an archipelago and located between two continents, Indonesia climate is very much affected by the climate of Asia and Australia.
 During fall and winter in Asia, the cold winds blow from Asia in the north, passing Indonesia to Australia.
 Likewise, during fall and winter in Australia, the cold winds blow from Australia in the south through Indonesia to Asia.
-That's when our season changes, from dry season to rainy season, and vice versa.
+That's when seasons in Indonesia change, from dry season to rainy season, and vice versa.

-We also expose to global warming.
-Nowadays many storms occur all around the earth all around the year.
+Similar to other countries in the world, Indonesia is also exposed to global warming.
 Sometimes the wind pushes the storm from Taiwan, China, Philippines or Australia to Indonesia in the form of heavy rain and flood in some regions.
 Or some whirlwinds pass by.
 These phenomenons rarely occurred in the past.

 Nowadays Indonesia climate is unpredictable, it is hard to say when is the dry season or rainy season, and no one can guarantee there will not be any rainfall during dry season.
 Thus, you'd better bring a raincoat or small umbrella when you travel Indonesia.

 Most of you will feel hot and humid all the time, especially when you come from four seasons countries.
 Therefore, our recommendation is to wear comfortable clothes made of light materials with high absorption capabilities, such as cotton.
 Then bring a light jacket for cool evenings or when you go to highlands where the cool winds blow.